mdtanker/invert4geom/docs/overview.md

 This package has a few conventions which need to be followed for the code to work.
 1) Coordinates names for gravity data, topography, and _a priori_ constraints need to be projected units (meters) and named `easting`, `northing`, and  `upward`.
 If you use names such as `x`, `y`, and `z`, please rename them.
-2) The observed gravity data, whether its a Free Air anomaly, gravity disturbance, or some other form of anomaly, needs to be in a column called `gravity_anomaly` in the gravity dataframe.
-The forward gravity of your starting model (set equal to 0 if you're starting model is flat) needs to be in a column called `starting_gravity`.
+2) Gravity data is expected to be gridded (interpolated), and in the form of an xarray Dataset with variable `gravity_anomaly`, defined the observed gravity data, whether its a Free Air anomaly, gravity disturbance, or some other form of anomaly, and variable `upward`, defined the elevation of the observation points.
+It should have coordinates `easting` and `northing`, in meters.
+If your data is in geographic coordinates (latitude/longitude), see python package `Verde` for reprojecting.
+If your data consist of point-observations (not interpolated), see the equivalent source interpolation tools of the Python package `Harmonica` for a geophysically-informed method of gridding the data.
-3) Similarly, the gravity misfit must be in a column called `misfit`, the regional component in a column named `reg`, and the residual component in a column named `res`.
+3) Prior to inversion, the gravity dataset must also have variables `misfit`, `reg`, and `res`, which define the gravity misfit (difference between `gravity_anomaly` and the forward gravity of the starting model), and it's regional and residual components.
 If you use the regional separation functions in `regional.py`, these names will automatically be used.
-4) Gravity data must be in projected coordinates and gridded!
-If your data is in geographic coordinates (latitude/longitude) and consists of only the observations points, it must be gridded into an Xarray DataArray with projected coordinates.
-Please see the Python packages `Harmonica` for a geophysically-informed method of gridding discrete gravity data (the Equivalent Source technique), and `Verde` for projecting data.

 ## Modules

-**Invert4Geom** consists of 8 modules:
+**Invert4Geom** consists of 8 modules, but functions intended for users to call can all be accessed through the main namespace `invert4geom`.
+Simply import the package `import invert4geom`, and access your function `invert4geom.function_name()`.
+The 8 modules are described below:

 ### Inversion

 The {mod}`.inversion` module contains the core tools for performing the inversion.
 These tools allow for creating the Jacobian matrix, performing the least squares solution, running the inversion, determining when to end the inversion, and updating the misfit and gravity values between each iteration.
-The core function for running an inversion is {func}`~.inversion.run_inversion`.
-A function is also provided ({func}`~.inversion.run_inversion_workflow`) which allows the entire inversion workflow to be run from one function.
-This workflow includes creating the starting topography, creating the starting prism model, calculating for the forward gravity of the prism model, calculating the misfit and regional/residual components, running a standard inversion, or running cross-validation for determining the optimal damping, reference level, or density contrast values.
+The class `Inversion` allows access to these methods, and the core inversion functionality is accessed through class method {meth}`~.invert`.

 ### Cross Validation

 The {mod}`.cross_validation` module contains the code necessary for calculating cross-validation scores.
-This include scores for regional separation ({func}`~.cross_validation.regional_separation_score`), fitting equivalent sources ({func}`~.cross_validation.eq_sources_score`), inversion performance based on gravity data ({func}`~.cross_validation.grav_cv_score`) and based on constraint points ({func}`~.cross_validation.constraints_cv_score`).
+This include scores for regional separation ({func}`~.cross_validation.regional_separation_score`), fitting equivalent sources ({func}`~.cross_validation.eq_sources_score`), inversion performance based on gravity data ({meth}`~.inversion.grav_cv_score`) and based on constraint points ({meth}`~.inversion.constraints_cv_score`).
 These scores are used in the {mod}`.optimization` module for hyperparameter optimization for regional separation parameters, damping, reference level, and density contrast values.
-It also contains functions for separating data into testing and training sets ({func}`~.cross_validation.resample_with_test_points`, {func}`~.cross_validation.random_split_test_train`) and K-folds ({func}`~.cross_validation.split_test_train`).
+It also contains functions for separating data into testing and training sets ({meth}`~.inversion.add_test_points`, {func}`~.cross_validation.random_split_test_train`) and K-folds ({func}`~.cross_validation.split_test_train`).

 ### Regional